The Subconscious Nature of Indigo

 The 1970s-1990s "Indigo Children" phenomenon, while lacking scientific support, reveals our collective association between indigo and perception that doesn't fit conventional frameworks.
 The cultural resonance of this concept - children credited with expanded awareness and strong intuitive abilities - points to indigo as the color we assign to ways of knowing that transcend ordinary sight.

-The consistent use of indigo in contemplative traditions across cultures suggests a recognized relationship between this color and altered states of awareness, whether through neurological mechanism or cultural conditioning.
+The consistent use of indigo in contemplative traditions across cultures also suggests a recognized relationship between this color and altered states of awareness, whether through neurological mechanism or cultural conditioning.

 What Indigo Subconsciously Asks Us